Ester R.A. Leutenberg and Dr. John J. Liptak

 In today’s economy, almost everyone feels workplace stress.
 Even the perfect job has stressful deadlines and other seemingly unreasonable expectations.
 While a bit of workplace stress is expected, even motivating, too much stress can interfere with productivity and motivation.
 It can impact employee (and employer) mental, emotional, and physical health.

 People experience stress in the workplace in three primary ways:

-Ignoring these sources of stress are ignored, they can lead to accidents in the workplace, injuries, and even more stress.
-Stress from one of these sources can be difficult to overcome, but stress from more than one of these sources can be debilitating.
+Ignoring these sources of stress can lead to accidents in the workplace, injuries, and even more stress.
+Stress from one of these sources can be challenging to overcome, but workplace stress from more than one of these sources can be debilitating.

 The four chapters include:

-- Workplace Sources of Stress
+Workplace Sources of Stress

-This workbook is also available in PDF eBook format, making it simple to store on your computer or mobile device, and to access with a PDF viewer.
-The PDF format also allows you to easily print copies of the activities and worksheets during therapy and counseling sessions.
+This workbook is also available in PDF eBook format, making it simple to store on your computer or mobile device and access with a PDF viewer.
+The PDF format allows you to easily print copies of the activities and worksheets during therapy and counseling sessions.